 While it’s normal to get wet under the sea, you can’t just let it go and let it be.
 Especially when your diving suits can become smelly and stained as a result during dives.

 Problems with even only one part of your scuba diving equipment or gear can cause a problem when diving.
 Diving suits that are smelly or stained can slow down your overall diving speeds as well as limiting movements during diving activities.

 If left that way, you could suffer from diseases as allergies or other lung-based diseases.

 After diving is when you should clean your wetsuit.
-You need to be clear of what you have to prepare and how should you clean those so you will be an awesome diver with awesomely clean diving suits.
+You need to be clear about what you have to prepare and how should you clean those so you will be an awesome diver with awesomely clean diving suits.